katherine-huang/personal_web/content/publication/ETRD2022/index.md

 # Summary.
 An optional shortened abstract.
 Summary: The nBrowser system is designed to support student teachers to regulate their learning while navigating the web and designing a lesson plan that implements technologies into the classroom.
 Through evaluating teachers' think-aloud protocols while using the computer-based learning environment, we identified emotions and self-regulated learning strategies as core elements in influencing teachers' instructional design performance.

-tags: [Emotions, Technological Pedagogical Content Knowledge, Self-regulated learning, Intelligent Tutoring System]
+tags: [Emotions, Technological Pedagogical Content Knowledge, Self-regulated learning, Intelligent Tutoring System, Human-AI Collaboration]

 # Display this page in the Featured widget?
 featured: true